podcast

 The History Of Ideas And Political Thought Reading Club Presents: Liberty Series: John Stuart Mill

-Send us a textJoin us as we delve into the life and legacy of John Stuart Mill (1806–1873), one of the most influential thinkers of the 19th century.
+Send a textJoin us as we delve into the life and legacy of John Stuart Mill (1806–1873), one of the most influential thinkers of the 19th century.
 This seminar explores how Mill's intellectual development was shaped by the close-knit network of families, mentors, and philosophical allies surrounding him.
-Raised under the rigorous tutelage of his father, James Mill—a key figure in the utilitarian movement—Mill was groomed to advance the utilitarian ideals of reason, reform, and social progress.We’ll examine Mill’s contributions to ethics, liberal political theory, and statecraft, alongside his engagement...
+Raised under the rigorous tutelage of his father, James Mill—a key figure in the utilitarian movement—Mill was groomed to advance the utilitarian ideals of reason, reform, and social progress.We’ll examine Mill’s contributions to ethics, liberal political theory, and statecraft, alongside his engagement with the p...

 2025-01-13